-Ernst & Young was the independent registered public accounting firm for our financial statements audited pursuant to PCAOB standards for the years ended December 31, 2019 and 2018.
+Ernst & Young was the independent registered public accounting firm for our financial statements audited pursuant to PCAOB standards for the years ended December 31, 2020 and 2019.
 Because the Merger was treated as a reverse acquisition for accounting purposes, the historical financial statements of the accounting acquirer, C3J, have become Armata's historical financial statements.

-As of the record date, the current Audit Committee of the Board of Directors with respect to Armata's financial statements (which are the historical financial statements of C3J, as accounting acquirer in the Merger) consists of Ms. Parker (Chair), Mr. Cook and Dr. Peterson.
-Following the 2020 Annual Meeting, the Board expect to appoint Robin C. Kramer was appointed to serve as a director and as Chair of the Audit Committee.
+As of the record date, the current Audit Committee of the Board of Directors with respect to Armata's financial statements (which are the historical financial statements of C3J, as accounting acquirer in the Merger) consists of Ms. Kramer (chair) and Dr. Peterson.